 History of Hindu Mathematics (2 Vols.
 Set)

-This book at present to historians of mathematics regarding the achievements of the early Hindu mathematicians and our indebtedness to them.
+This book is at present to historians of mathematics regarding the achievements of the early Hindu mathematicians and our indebtedness to them.
 Our object in writing the present book has been to make up for this deficiency by giving a comprehensive account of the growth and development of the science of mathematics in India from the earliest known times down to the seventeenth century of the Christian era.

 Vol. I contains two chapters.
-Chapter I gives account of various devices employed by the Hindus for denoting numbers.
+Chapter I gives an account of various devices employed by the Hindus for denoting numbers.
 Chapter II deals with arithmetic in general.